Khushi-Singh-Git/Git-Version-Control-Session/README.md

-# Daily updates are done
+# Daily updates are done ok

 1. Will practise here for the updates and commmits
 2. Commits are done here